Difference Between Deficit vs Debt

 Key Differences Between Deficit vs Debt

-Both Deficits vs Debt are popular choices in the market; let us discuss some of the major differences:
+Both Deficits vs Debt are popular choices in the market:

 - The deficit is an annual excess expenditure amount spent over its revenue.
 The Debt represents the total outstanding due amount that occurred as a deficit over past years and the present year’s new loan amount.